Macula-Systems-LLC/purview-automation/purview-import.md

-## add-business-domains
+## add-governance-domains

-Add business domains to the Microsoft Purview instance using the template as input.
+Add governance domains to the Microsoft Purview instance using the template as input.

 *Parameters:*